 Once a body is cremated, the remains, which are often called cremains, are not “ashes” in the usual sense.
 They are dried bone fragments that have been pulverized.
 They have a sand-like consistency and often contain small portions of bone.

-Ashes from a cremation are not in any way a health risk.
+Ashes from a cremation are not a health risk.
 They may be kept or released in various ways and in many locations.
 You may want to consider keeping a portion and letting the rest go.

 Once the ashes are scattered, they are gone forever.
 Consider keeping a small portion of the ashes in case you or someone in your family someday wants to have them as a remembrance or use them in jewelry or other keepsakes.

-A variety of options for ash scattering have been available in the U.S. for a number of years.
+For several years, the U.S. has offered various options for ash scattering.
 In addition to the traditional notion of ashes being placed in a container and preserved in a columbarium or buried, ashes may also be scattered in a chosen place.

 The laws governing ash scattering differ between States, but as cremation is increasing in popularity, so too are the variable and creative options for how and where ashes can be scattered.

-The most important factor is to respect the wishes of the deceased, and the scattering of their ashes should be performed as part of their wishes or as a legacy in tribute to their memory.
+The most important factor is to respect the wishes of the deceased.
+The scattering of their ashes should be performed as part of their wishes or as a legacy in tribute to their memory.

 How to Scatter Ashes